kharrigian/Wild-Time/README.md

   - Go to the MIMIC-IV dataset [project page](https://physionet.org/content/mimiciv/2.0/).
   - Locate the "Files" section in the project description.
   - Click through, read, and sign the Data Use Agreement (DUA).
-4. Go to https://physionet.org/content/mimiciv/1.0/ and download the following CSV files from the "core" and "hosp" modules to `./Data`:
+4. Go to https://physionet.org/content/mimiciv/1.0/ and download the following CSV files from the "core" and "hosp" modules to `./raw-data/`:
     - patients.csv
     - admissions.csv
     - diagnoses_icd.csv
     - procedures_icd.csv
-   Decompress the files and put them under `./Data`.
+   Decompress the files and put them under `./raw-data/`.
-5. Run the command `python download_datasets.py --datasets=arxiv, drug, fmow, huffpost, precipitation, yearbook, mimic`.
+5. Run the command `python download_datasets.py --datasets arxiv drug fmow huffpost precipitation yearbook mimic`.

 ## Running baselines